ekiefl/pooltool/narrative/narrative.md

 there because the possibilities are endless, although I am convinced that if Virtual Pool 4 or ShootersPool are using discrete time integration, they are using adaptive time stepping.

-### Event-based Simulation
+### Continuous Event-based Simulation

-Even with adaptive time stepping, there is going to be wasted computation when viewed retrospectively.
+Even with adaptive time stepping, there is going to be wasted computation.
 So ideally, you'd want to avoid it altogether.
 In the example of the colliding balls, what if we could predict when the collision happens by using knowledge of their positions and velocities?
 After all, it looks plainly obvious that they are going to collide, so why waste our time advancing with so many time steps?
 Let's add some variables to the picture and solve for $t$!

 FIXME